 Finally, each of the measurements $\N^{X_{\gamma}}$ comprising $\L$ has at most $|X_{\gamma}|+1$ nonzero effects and therefore they can be implemented with POVMs with at most $\so$ outcomes.
 From the standard Naimark scheme of implementation of POVMs (c.f. \cite{Peres2002}) we see that the dimension needed to implement a POVM $\N^{X_{\gamma}}$ via projective measurements equals at most the sum of ranks of effects of $\N^{X_{\gamma}}$.
 In the case of rank-one $\M$ and $|X_\gamma|\leq\so -1 $ this sum for each $\N^{X_{\gamma}}$ is at most $d + \so -1 \leq 2d$, which completes the proof. \end{proof}

-Recall that arbitrary quantum measurement on $\C^d$ can be implemented by a convex combination of rank-one POVMs having at most $d^2$ outcomes followed by suitable post-processing \cite{Davies1976,DAriano2005}.
-Importantly, the standard Naimark's implementation of such a POVM would require appending an extra system of dimension $d$ (which can be realized by $\log_2 d$ ancillary qubits) and carrying out a global projective measurement.
+Crucially, we recall that an arbitrary quantum measurement on $\Complex^d$ can be implemented by a convex combination of rank-one POVMs having at most $d^2$ outcomes followed by suitable post-processing \cite{Davies1976,DAriano2005}.
+This implies that our protocol facilitates the simulation of \textit{any} POVM on $\Complex^d$ using only a single ancillary qubit -- first by decomposing the target POVM into a convex combination of rank-one $\leq d^2$-outcome measurements, and subsequently applying Theorem~\ref{thm:scheme} to each of them.

+Importantly, the standard Naimark's implementation of a general POVM would require appending an extra system of dimension $d$ (which can be realised by $\log_2 d$ ancillary qubits) and carrying out a global projective measurement.
 Our simulation protocol greatly reduces this requirement on the dimension cost of implementing $\M$ with the possible downside being the probabilistic nature of the scheme.

-Importantly, the success probability $\q$ depends on the choice of the partition $\lbrace X_\gamma\rbrace_{\gamma=1}^\alpha$, and finding the optimal one (for a given bound on the size of $X_\gamma$) is, in general, a difficult combinatorial problem.
+The success probability $\q$ depends on the choice of the partition $\lbrace X_\gamma\rbrace_{\gamma=1}^\alpha$, and finding the optimal one (for a given bound on the size of $X_\gamma$) is in general a difficult combinatorial problem.
 In what follows we collect analytical and numerical results suggesting the following